-The following knee x-ray is from an adult with knee swelling post twisting injury.
+The following chest x-ray is from an adult with cough and fever.
 What can be seen?
 Continue reading

-PCO2 = 28, that is less than 40.
-So we have respiratory alkalosis.
+pCO2 = 57 mmHg, that is high.
+So we have respiratory acidosis.

 It is not clear from the history if the condition is acute or chronic.
 Accordingly we are going to check for both.